balena-io/docs/pages/reference/supervisor/bandwidth-reduction.md

 ## Side Effects / Warnings

 **Cloudlink:** Allows the device to be notified instantly of state changes.
-Turning off Cloudlink has several consequences:

-- CLI access via the web terminal or SSH is disabled.
-- Updates to configuration, environment variables, and other states are not picked up by the device immediately; instead, they are delayed until the next time the device polls the API.
+Turning off Cloudlink disables [certain functionality](/learn/welcome/security/#cloudlink).
+Also, updates to configuration, environment variables, and other states are not picked up by the device immediately; instead, they are delayed until the next time the device polls the API.
-- The Device Public URL feature is not available.

 You can re-enable Cloudlink via the dashboard after turning it off.
 The device will re-establish the link the next time it polls the API, as defined by the poll interval.